-How to Enroll as a Client
+How to Start Being a Client

-Many people think they have to really “need” therapy to come in; that’s not really true.
+Many people think they have to really “need” therapy badly to come in; that’s not true.
 Our work can begin whenever you WANT it to.
 There is really no such thing as people who “need” therapy versus people who don’t.
 Everyone could benefit from knowing themselves better and setting goals to improve their life.

 Other models of psychotherapy that I draw on from my training include Developmental Psychology, Existential Psychology, Positive Psychology, and Executive Coaching/Life Coaching, as appropriate for your individual situation.
 I am not an “old-school psychoanalyst”, silent and passive; my style is active, verbal, interactive, collaborative, and somewhat informal.
 That said, I help to empower YOU to do the primary work of changing your life for the better; so that your gains are your achievements to own, implement, and benefit from — for a lifetime — to last well beyond the time that your work with me concludes.